palantir/atlasdb/docs/source/configuration/oracle_key_value_service_config.rst

          - Query used to check if driver supports JDBC4.
 Defaults to "SELECT 1 FROM dual".
          - No

-There are more parameters in the Connection config which have default values.
-Feel free to have a look at the if you feel it would help improve the connection.
+There are more parameters in the Connection config, which have sensible default values.